userlaws/Long-Distance-Counter/README.md

    npm install
    ```

+3. Set up a Neon PostgreSQL database:

+   - Go to [Neon](https://neon.tech) and create a free account
+   - Create a new project
+   - In the project dashboard, go to "Connection Details"
+   - Copy the connection string

-3. Create a `.env.local` file in the root directory with your environment variables:
+4. Create a `.env.local` file in the root directory with your environment variables:

    ```env
    NEXT_PUBLIC_PUSHER_APP_KEY=your_pusher_app_key